wordslab-org/wordslab-notebooks/docs/cloud-machines.md

-# Reting a GPU machine in the cloud
+# Renting a GPU machine in the cloud

 ## Choosing a GPU to run a generative AI application